cs1302uga/cs1302-styleguide/README.md

 this style guide does contain the technical details for each guideline, it also provides context, examples, and additional information that you may use to check your code.
-In some assignments, terms like "checkstyle audit" or "check1302 audit" are be used to remind you to check your code for compliance with this style guide.
+In some assignments, terms like "checkstyle audit" or "check1302 audit" will be used to remind you to check your code for compliance with this style guide.

 We also recognize that the terminal-based text editors used in this course are